 \subsubsection{Proof of Theorem \ref{thm:area3app3}}

 We prove the theorem in the case in which $M$ is a $3$--manifold.
 The surface case has a proof which is virtually identical and thus left to the reader.
-Let $\Gamma$ be the fundamental group of $M$ and $B$ the associated invariant quaternion algebra.
-We may assume without loss of generality that $\Gamma$ is a maximal arithmetic subgroup of $B^\times/k^\times$ and hence is of the form $\Gamma=\Gamma_{S,\calD}$ (in the notation of Chinburg and Friedman \cite[Section 4]{Chinburg-Friedman-selectivity}), where $S$ is a finite set of primes of $k$ and $\calD$ is a maximal order of $B$.
+Let $\Gamma$ be the fundamental group of $M$ and $B$ the associated quaternion algebra.
+We may assume without loss of generality that $\Gamma$ is a maximal arithmetic subgroup of $B^\times/k^\times$ and hence is of the form $\Gamma=\Gamma_{S,\calD}$ (in the notation of \cite[\S 4]{Chinburg-Friedman-selectivity}), where $S$ is a finite set of primes of $k$ and $\calD$ is a maximal order of $B$.
 For $i=1,\dots,N$, let $\overline{y_i}\in \Gamma_{S,\calD}$ be a pre-image of $\gamma_i$ in $B^\times/k^\times$ and $y_i\in k(\lambda_i)$ be a pre-image of $\gamma_i$ in $B^\times$.
-In order to prove the existence of infinitely many pairwise non-commensurable arithmetic hyperbolic $3$--orbifolds containing closed geodesics of lengths $\ell_1,\dots,\ell_N$ we will first construct an infinite number of quaternion algebras $B_j$ over $k$ (each of which ramifies at all real places of $k$) with the property that for every $j$, the finite part of $\disc(B)$ is a proper divisor of the finite part of $\disc(B_j)$.
+In order to prove the existence of infinitely many pairwise non-commensurable arithmetic hyperbolic $3$--orbifolds that contain geodesics with complex lengths $\ell_1,\dots,\ell_N$, we first construct an infinite number of quaternion algebras $B_j/k$ (each of which ramifies at all real places of $k$) with the property that for every $j$, the finite part of $\disc(B)$ is a proper divisor of the finite part of $\disc(B_j)$.
 We will then construct, for every $j$, a maximal arithmetic subgroup $\Gamma_j$ of $B_j^\times/k^\times$ such that $\Gamma_j$ contains, for $i=1,\dots,N,$ an element with the same trace and norm as $\overline{y_i}$.
-It will follow that the associated orbifold will have closed geodesics of lengths $\ell_1,\dots,\ell_N$.
+It will follow that the associated orbifold will have geodesics with complex lengths $\ell_1,\dots,\ell_N$.

-Our construction of the algebras $B_j$ is straightforward.
-Let $\pp_1,\pp_2,\dots$ be an infinite sequence of primes of $k$ which do not split in any of the extensions $k(\lambda_i)/k$.
-Pruning this sequence as needed, we may assume that none of the primes $\pp_i$ lie in the finite set $S$ of primes mentioned in the previous paragraph nor do they divide $\disc(B)$.
-Consider the sequence of moduli